Fantasy Land and people are dicks!!

 My two older cousins did not like the idea of babysitting me — they were a year and 2 years older and decided they would ditch me.

-I also remember feeling rejected.
-I wanted the approval of my older cousins, and here they were, running away.
+But more than that, I remember feeling rejected.
+I wanted the approval of my older cousins, and here they were, running away and being massive dicks.

 I am not built for anger.
 I knew even then that if I met them again, I would not be angry with them — maybe I should have been, but I was less about “Why the fuck would you do this to me and more about “how can i get people to like me?”